Applicant tracking software (ATS) organizes every aspect of finding and signing the most qualified people for your company.

 BambooHR makes it easy to schedule emails to go out the following week, whereas it was on the wishlist for Workable users.

-Workable offers a very powerful self-serve version of their ATS for a flat rate of $99 per job per month.
-This Paygo plan is going to work well for people that don’t need to hire very often, because they get a complete system that’s ready the moment they log in–even if their last login was six months ago.
+Workable offers a very powerful Starter plan for their ATS for a rate of $149 per month.
+This plan is going to work well for people that don’t need to hire very often, as it allows for up to two active jobs.

 - All of the job board integrations